saysimple/saysimple-plugin-devkit/README.md

 ### Package.json

-After installation of the existing app you should make the following changes to the `package.json` to fully customize the existing app to your own app
+After the installation of the existing app you can make the following changes to the `package.json` to fully customize the existing app to your own app

 #### name

-Change name to your plugin name
+Change the name of your plugin name

 #### main & module